Patient Access to T-Guard®

 - The drug is administered in compliance with all applicable local, regional, and/or national laws and regulations (e.g., in the United States, Xenikos can only deliver T-Guard after both the FDA and the IRB at the patient’s hospital or clinic have reviewed and approved its use in this patient).

 - Xenikos has sufficient documented evidence that T-Guard will likely have a net positive risk-benefit profile in this particular case.

 - Xenikos has an adequate supply of T-Guard available to complete all ongoing clinical trials.

 How to request T-Guard outside a clinical trial setting (Expanded Access)

-Please note: Until the second quarter of 2020, Xenikos will not have a sufficient supply of T-Guard for use outside of our clinical trials.
+Please note: Until further notice, Xenikos will not have a sufficient supply of T-Guard for use outside of our clinical trials.✕

 Patients are encouraged to first speak with their physician to determine whether they are eligible to enroll in a clinical trial.
 If the physician determines that T-Guard treatment may be the only option available for the patient, but the patient is not eligible for a clinical trial, the physician should contact Xenikos by email (info[at]xenikos.com) in order to make a formal request for access to T-Guard on the patient’s behalf.
 If applicable, the physician must agree to obtain any required regulatory and/or ethics committee approval.
 Furthermore, the physician must agree to comply with all safety, monitoring, and patient consent requirements in accordance with Xenikos’ policy and local regulations.